BryanPMX/connect-four-ai-mcts/README.md

 ## Project Overview

-This project implements Monte Carlo Tree Search (MCTS) algorithms for playing Connect Four, as required for CS 4320 Programming Assignment 3.
+This project implements Monte Carlo Tree Search (MCTS) algorithms for playing Connect Four.
 The implementation includes three distinct algorithms: Uniform Random (UR), Pure Monte Carlo Game Search (PMCGS), and Upper Confidence Bound for Trees (UCT).
-Additionally, a comprehensive tournament system evaluates the performance of these algorithms against each other.
+Additionally! a comprehensive tournament system evaluates the performance of these algorithms against each other.

 ## Authors